bclins/bclins.github.io/spring24/cs480/notes.md

 For Markov decision processes, where the agent can choose different actions at each state, the value iteration formula is a little more complicated.
 In general, if the set of actions available to the agent is $\mathcal{A}$, and for every $i \in \mathcal{A}$, there is a transition matrix $Q_i$ corresponding to that action, then the value iteration formula (which is known as the **Bellman equation** in this context) is
 $$v = R + \lambda \max_{i \in \mathcal{A}} (Q_i v),$$
 where the maximum is taken entrywise over the different vectors $Q_1 v$, $Q_2 v$, etc..
-Note that this is not the standard way to write the Bellman equations, but it is equivalent to those other notations, and it is particularly convenient if you can construct the full transition matrix for each action (which isn't always easy).
+Note that this is not the standard way to write the Bellman equations, but it is equivalent to those other notations, and it is particularly convenient if you can construct the full transition matrix for each action (which isn't always easy or efficient!).

 We wrote a Python program to find the value for each state of the MDP above with a discount factor of $\lambda = 0.9$.
 We got these results.